 We tried Document Cloud and all the other new features, including a new interface and new mobile apps, in our review.
 Before we get too deep into that, however, let’s go over all the new flavors of Acrobat.

 The new Acrobat pushes PDFs to the cloud.
-No, not that cloud: Instead of incorporating new features into its Creative Cloud subscription service, Adobe is introducing a new cloud, called the Document Cloud (DC for short), a document-management and document-signing service for which Acrobat is the interface, on the Mac, iPad, and iPhone.
+No, not that cloud: Instead of incorporating new features into its Creative Cloud subscription service, Adobe is introducing a new cloud, called the Document Cloud (DC for short), a document-management and document-signing service for which Acrobat is the interface, on desktops, tablets, and mobile phones.

-Document Cloud is a cloud unto itself: It has no awareness of iCloud, Amazon Cloud, DropBox, Google Drive, or any other cloud service.
+Document Cloud is a cloud unto itself: It has no awareness of iCloud, Amazon Cloud, DropBox, Google Drive, or any other cloud service, though full-subscription Creative Cloud customers get full access to Document Cloud.
 It’s more than a little annoying to contemplate having to subscribe to another cloud service to get things done.
 However, you can open PDFs or other documents located on those other services in Acrobat, and they will appear in your Recent list of files in Acrobat.

 Sign on the dotted screen

 Adobe’s EchoSign electronic signature service is no more—because its features are now built into Acrobat Pro DC and the Document Cloud (it’s also included with Creative Cloud subscriptions).
-You get unlimited signatures—the same level of service as you’d get from an EchoSign Pro subscription, which costs $15 a month, and you get the application as part of the deal.
-The competing DocuSign service costs $10 per month for five signatures or $20 per month for unlimited signatures, and you have to bring your own application (which could be Acrobat—can you say “awkward”?).
+You get unlimited signatures—the same level of service as you’d get from an EchoSign Pro subscription, which cost $14.99 a month, and you get the application as part of the deal.
+The competing DocuSign service costs $10 per month for 5 signatures or $20 per month for unlimited signatures, and you have to bring your own application (which could be Acrobat—can you say “awkward”?).